This target found in Area 1 by an REMUS 100 SW AUV with a duel frequency side-scan sonar may be a barge but, its identification has not been verified.

 NOAA’s Office of Ocean Exploration and Research

-After a year of planning and two weeks of operations it was apparent that AUVfest 2008 was a great success.
-NOAA’s collaboration with ONR to sponsor the demonstration grew into many partnerships, highlighting the theme, “Partnership Runs Deep.”
-Over the two week run of AUVfest many partnerships developed among the participants; between maritime archaeologists and AUV technologists, and between the organizations involved.
+After a year of planning and two weeks of operations, AUVfest 2008 was obviously a great success.
+NOAA’s collaboration with the Office of Naval Research (ONR) to sponsor the demonstration grew into many partnerships, highlighting the theme, “Partnership Runs Deep.”
+During AUVfest's two-week run the mission's participants developed many partnerships: between maritime archaeologists and autonomous underwater vehicle (AUV) technologists, and between the various organizations involved.
 NOAA’s primary mission for AUVfest was to provide an avenue for public outreach and education.
-This included the participation of archaeologists in field operations, a workshop for archaeologists and AUV technologists held at the University of Rhode Island, extensive coverage on the Ocean Explorer website you are looking at right now, developing education products for the website, and supporting a film documentary.
-All these things were accomplished.
+This included the participation of archaeologists in field operations; a workshop for archaeologists and AUV technologists, which was held at the University of Rhode Island; extensive coverage on the Ocean Explorer Web site, which you are looking at right now; the development of educational products for the Web site; and support for a film documentary.
+We accomplished all these goals.

-Out of the twelve AUVs participating eight were used on archaeological sites.
-Weather and technical problems impacted some of the surveys but given the nature of using advanced technology under water this was expected.
-Our work focused on four shipwrecks and the unexplored NUWC test range.
+Out of the 12 AUVs participating, eight were used on archaeological sites.
+Weather and technical problems impacted some of the surveys, but given the nature of using advanced technology under water, this was expected.
+Our work focused on four shipwrecks and the unexplored Naval Undersea Warfare Center (NUWC) test range.
 AUV systems were generally delegated to sites where they could collect useful data given the types of sensors they carried.
-Although we completed missions on all of the sites there never seems to be enough time to accomplish everything.
+Although we completed missions on all of the sites, there never seems to be enough time to accomplish everything.
 Some sites received more attention than others based on our goals and logistics.
-Below is a discussion of what we found along with images of some of the data.
+Below is a discussion of what we found, along with images of some of the data.

 Site 1: NUWC North Test Range

-In the years following the Civil War the Navy built a Torpedo Station on Goat Island, adjacent to the NUWC shore facility, to develop the torpedo as a weapon for undersea warfare.
+In the years following the Civil War, the Navy built a torpedo station on Goat Island (which is adjacent to the NUWC shore facility) to develop the torpedo as a weapon for undersea warfare.
 The NUWC test range stretches north from Goat Island and is still used to test undersea vehicles.
-Little is known about what lies on the bottom of the range but it likely contains torpedoes and related equipment that are significant to the history of undersea warfare.
-Several important discoveries were made on the test range by the REMUS 100 SW AUVs using duel frequency side-scan sonar.
-These include one torpedo, possibly several others, and a vessel that appears to be a metal barge (Figure 1 and Figure 2).
+Little is known about what lies on the bottom of the range, but it likely contains torpedoes and related equipment that are significant to the history of undersea warfare.
+We made several important discoveries on the test range with the REMUS 100 SW AUVs, using dual-frequency sidescan sonar.
+These include one torpedo, possibly several others, and a vessel that appears to be a metal barge (figures 1 and 2).
 All of these sites were unknown prior to AUVfest.

 Sites 2 and 3: Prudence Island Wreck and Wooden Barge

 These two wrecks lie just a few hundred meters apart off Prudence Island.
-Site 2, the Prudence Island Wreck, is a 20th Century vessel constructed of steel and measures roughly 120 feet long.
-It was discovered by the NOAA ship RUDE in 2004 and little is known about it.
-Site 3 is a wooden barge measuring roughly 120 feet long and probably dates to the first half of the 20th Century.
-Both sites rise high above the bottom in approximately 60 feet of water.
+Site 2, the Prudence Island wreck, is a 20th-century vessel constructed of steel and measuring roughly 120 feet in length.
+It was discovered by the NOAA ship Rude in 2004, and we know little about it today.
+Site 3 is a wooden barge, measuring roughly 120 feet in length, which probably dates to the first half of the 20th century.
+Both sites rise high above the bottom in about 60 feet of water.

 This image generated by an iPUMA forward looking sonar shows the two wrecks off Prudence islands and features on the surrounding seafloor.

-(Figure 3) iPUMA is a wide swath forward looking sonar used to identify possible targets.
-This image shows the two wrecks off Prudence islands and features on the surrounding seafloor.
-For scale, the wooden barge is 120 feet long.
+Figure 3.
+This image was captured by iPUMA, a wide-swath forward-looking sonar used to identify possible targets.
+Here we see the two wrecks off Prudence Island, as well as features on the surrounding sea floor.
+To get a sense of scale, consider that the wooden barge is 120 feet long.
 Click image for larger view and image credit.

 The SAS-12 AUV produced this very high resolution image of the Prudence Island shipwreck using its synthetic aperture sonar.